Natasha Romanoff (Marvel Cinematic Universe): Infinity War

 In 2018, Romanoff, Rogers, and Wilson arrive in Edinburgh to defend Maximoff and Vision from Corvus Glaive and Proxima Midnight, two of Thanos' adopted children.
 Romanoff wounds Glaive with his own weapon when she stabs him in the abdomen and both he and Midnight retreat.
-Romanoff chastises Maximoff for not checking in with them recently and they return to the Compound, where they reunite with Rhodes and Banner.
-The team discuss Vision and the Mind Stone, before deciding to travel to Wakanda in hopes the Stone can be removed safely.
-Romanoff then joins in the battle against the Outriders.
-During the battle, she witnesses Thor, Rocket Raccoon, and Groot's arrival.
-She and Okoye are saved by Maximoff, before teaming up to defend Maximoff from Midnight.
-She witnesses Thanos arrive, who completes the Infinity Gauntlet and snaps his fingers.
-She survives the Blip, but is left defeated.
+Romanoff chastises Maximoff for not frequently checking in and they return to the Compound, reuniting with Rhodes and Banner.
+After discussing Vision and the Mind Stone, they travel to Wakanda in hopes the Stone can be removed safely by Shuri.
+Romanoff joins in the battle against the Outriders and witnesses Thor, Rocket Raccoon, and Groot's arrival.
+She and Okoye are saved from Threshers by Maximoff, before teaming up to defend Maximoff from Midnight.
+After the battle is over, she witnesses Thanos arrive, but is incapacitated by his usage of the Reality Stone.
+She survives the Blip and is left defeated.

 She, Banner, Rogers, Rhodes, Thor, and Rocket return to the Compound and shortly after, meet Carol Danvers.
-She and the others then witness Danvers return with the Benatar, bringing Stark and Nebula.
+Later, she and the others witness Danvers return with the Benatar, bringing Stark and Nebula to the Compound.
 Romanoff then gives a briefing on the Blip, before learning Thanos' location from Nebula.
-She, Rocket, Danvers, Nebula, Rogers, Thor, Banner, and Rhodes then travel into space to find him.
-On the Garden planet, they learn Thanos destroyed the stones, much to their dismay, and Thor decapitates him.
+She, Rocket, Danvers, Nebula, Rogers, Thor, Banner, and Rhodes then travel into space via the Benatar to find him.
+They go to the Garden planet where they learn Thanos destroyed the stones, much to their dismay, and Thor decapitates him.